2022 Vendor Inquiries

 Here is a handy bullet list of our guidelines:

-– If a food product, the vendor must obtain a permit from the Wakefield Board of Health.
+All food vendors must obtain a Farmers Market permit from the Wakefield Board of Health.